kemaldemirgil/myportfolio/README.md

 ## 📝 Notes:
-> At first, understanding how the `create-react-app` worked and especially deployment to github pages with the gh-pages branch using React Router was challenging.
+> At first, understanding how the `create-react-app` worked and especially deployment to **Github Pages** with the gh-pages branch using React Router was challenging.
 But once the app was running, everything kind of came together and afterwards it was pretty straight forward.
-React is incrediable!
-It cuts off so much of the DOM manupilation, and how it renders the components when any change happens is also awesome.
+React is incredible!
+It cuts off so much of the DOM manipulation, and how it renders the components when any change happens is also awesome.
 I'm very excited to use React more often now.

 <h3 align = "center">Connect with me!</h3>
 <p align="center">